The Mercy is based on a true story. If you don’t know the outcome, and don’t want to before you see the film, bookmark and come back later!

 Scott Z Burns’ script is as entertainingly engrossing in Hallworth’s office and the Sunday Times newsroom where Crowhurst’s feats are disseminated, as it is grimly despairing on Crowhurst’s boat.

 Actually it’s almost funny, in a devastatingly bleak way, when Donald starts faking his log book entries in order to finish but come last; a far more complex task than simply not lying.
 Other competitors are dropping out, but he knows he can’t win as it will arouse suspicion.
 Trying to stay hidden in a far off sea for as long as possible, at home his plans are blasted to smithereens as the country takes his fake story to their hearts.

-Rachel Wiesz doesn’t have much to do as Clare, staying in Teignmouth, looking after the children and keeping the home fires burning.
-Weisz is very good – Clare is one of those women who has little say in a decision but then simply makes the best of it, being as supportive as they can be; though there’s not much for the actress (or the character!) to do.
+Clare, staying in Teignmouth, looks after the children and keeps the home fires burning.
+Weisz is very good – Clare is one of those women who has little say in a decision but then simply makes the best of it, being as supportive as they can be – though there’s not much for the actress (or the character!) to do.

 Marsh’s approach to filming what is both a well-known yet mysterious story works well.
 We move from Crowhurst’s physical and emotional struggles against his boat, the elements and his own mind, to flashbacks, or his and Clare’s family home where she vacuums and peels potatoes for Christmas lunch alone, or takes part in premature public celebrations.

 When Donald starts talking to himself, mulling over his choices and explaining his decision, it never sounds forced or too explanatory.
 His mental health struggles and his attempts to put his cheating into some kind of cosmic map are always heartbreaking, even though his original plan was foolhardy, and driven nearly as much by hubris as by necessity and obligation.